 This camera has an external microphone port.
 So, you can mount a directional microphone on it.
 If you need it, you can also purchase an L-bracket or a cage to go with it.
 This can give you more space to fit the microphone.

-And what makes the A6600 and, indeed Sony, a bit unique here is the 3.5mm audio jack.
-While other companies were taking out headphone jacks, Sony put one back in their flagship camera.
+And what makes the A6600 and Sony a bit unique here is the 3.5mm audio jack.
+While other companies took out headphone jacks, Sony put one back in their flagship camera.